Shop ROSEMARY BRUSHES

 For the past eleven years, Rick has maintained a studio in downtown Chaska.
 His work runs a broad range.
 Working from life, Rick spends his time doing plein air painting, floral compositions, and portrait work.
 His work has been well received in numerous solo and group shows, and he has won mulptiple awards nationally.
 Always a teacher, he continues to share his craft and insights through oil and watercolor classes.

-Image: Richard Kochenash™
+All Images: Richard Kochenash™

 www.RKochenash.com